-Furthermore, during autumn foliage season, many places have various events, special viewing admissions, and scenic night lightings.
+Plus, during Nara's foliage season, many places have various events, special viewing admissions, and events at night where the momiji are lit up.

 Nara Park is a nature park that spans the eastern side of Nara City, for a total of 4 km east to west and 2 km north to south.

-The autumn foliage is especially vibrant with the contrast of the green evergreen trees against the red leaves.
-While the exhibition is running, the number of visitors to Nara hoping to see both the exhibition and the foliage increases even more.
+The autumn foliage and views in Nara Park are especially vibrant, contrasting the green evergreen trees against the red leaves.
+While the exhibition is running, the number of visitors to Nara hoping to see both the exhibition and the momiji surges even more.

 Recommended Especially for Photography Lovers

-The autumn foliage of Todai-ji Temple is exceptionally impressive.
+The autumn foliage of Todai-ji Temple is awe-inspiring.
 You can see beautiful autumn leaves in every part of the expansive temple grounds.
-The contrast of the Daibutsuden pagoda against the foliage as viewed from across Daibutsu Lake is a special view that can only be seen in the autumn.
+The contrast of the Daibutsuden pagoda against the foliage as viewed from across Daibutsu Lake is a special view that can only be seen in Nara in Autumn.

 The ability to enjoy seeing deer and maple trees while you gaze at the temples through the trees is also unique to the park.
 If you want to get a shot of the deer underneath red and yellow maple and ginkgo trees, try going to Tobihino or Kasuga Grand Shrine.